multimodalAI/multimodal-ai-hugo-group/content/multimodalai26-sponsorship/sponsorship.md

 **Gold Sponsors (£3,500)**

-- Invited 5-minute short talk on a topic related to multimodal AI
+- Invited 10-minute talk on a topic related to multimodal AI
 - Six complimentary registrations
 - Exhibition stand at the registration and/or reception area
 - Banner display at registration and/or reception areas